What is cardiac ablation?

-Cardiac ablation is a procedure performed by a cardiologist, a doctor who specializes in heart problems.
-It involves threading catheters (long, flexible wires) through a blood vessel and into your heart.
-Using electrodes, the cardiologist delivers a safe electrical pulse to your heart muscle to treat an irregular heartbeat.
+Cardiac ablation is a procedure performed by an interventional cardiologist, a doctor who specializes in performing procedures for heart problems.
+The procedure involves threading catheters (long flexible wires) through a blood vessel and into your heart.
+The cardiologist uses electrodes to deliver a safe electrical pulse to areas of your heart to treat an irregular heartbeat.

-Sometimes, your heart may beat too fast, too slowly, or unevenly.
-These heart rhythm problems are called arrhythmias.
-Some arrhythmias can be treated using cardiac ablation.
+Sometimes your heart may beat too quickly, too slowly, or unevenly.
+These heart rhythm problems are called arrhythmias and can sometimes be treated using cardiac ablation.
+Arrhythmias are very common, particularly among older adults and in people who have diseases that affect their heart.

-According to the University of Alabama at Birmingham’s Heart and Vascular Center, more than 14 million Americans have a heart rhythm problem (UAB).
 Many people living with arrhythmias don’t have dangerous symptoms or need medical attention.
-Others live normal lives with medication.
+Other people live normal lives with medication.

 - have arrhythmias that don’t respond to medication

 - suffer bad side effects from arrhythmia medication

 - have a specific kind of arrhythmia that tends to respond well to cardiac ablation

 - are at a high risk for sudden cardiac arrest or other complications